rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-07-28-215d29774a8d66d7-adjudication-order-in-the-matter-of-rkd-and-retail-limited.md

 stocks:
 - RKD
 tags:
-- adjudication-order
-- sast-regulations
+- adjudication
-- takeover-violations
+- enforcement
 - preferential-issue
-- open-offer
+- regulatory-framework
-- enforcement
+- takeover
 title: Adjudication Order in the matter of RKD and Retail Limited
 ---